There are different explanations for the concept of the embryo for human life.

 People with conservative beliefs accept ART reluctantly as they find ethical issues in it.

-Political and social involvement also increases exposure towards value system and that also influence their conservative mentality towards acceptance of the ART process for solving fertility issues.
+Political and social involvement also increases exposure towards the value system and that also influences their conservative mentality towards acceptance of the ART process for solving fertility issues.

 Comparatively, the female counterpart is found eager in accepting ART for adoption and forming an alternative family.

 The difference in cultural lag is significant in the educational perspective.

 Educated society can overcome ethical burden through liberal attitudes towards accepting the ART in comparison to the conservative, and less educated society with lower cultural lag.

 When a couple mutually sought for ART to resolve the infertility issues are less likely to have ethical problems, than a family with one counterpart (female/ male) inclined towards parenthood.

 Therefore, self selection is very important to avert ethical problems.

 The advent of new techniques has also increased the cost of ART.